SpeculativeGameDev/CG-Development/README.md

 Games, specially indie games in nature, have tiptoed into this style with "walking simulators" and "cozy games", where the pacing is more relaxed and the treated themes are either shallow, or deep but laser-focused.
 I love moving through the cities in GTA series.
 I hate the story, though.
 Conflict follows the player everywhere, and it's the only language a player can speak on them.
 Let's talk about games' verbs.
 Before point and click adventures had its peak, there was usual for games to have a text input.
 The variety and complexity of such games depended on how many verbs there were.
 You could take, see, read, pinch, open, throw, eat... an object.
 FPS games have lots of locomotion verbs, but only one or two interaction verbs: Use/activate and shoot.
 GTA games have lots of locomotion verbs, but lack in interactions.
 It's not as barebones as with pure FPS games, but if you only can *run over*, *punch* or *shoot* someone, no interactions of value will be achieved.
 NPCs become just moving targets to avoid or confront.
 RDR and RDR2 offer a much richer experience, but violence is ingrained in the genre and often becomes a necessity.

 My take: Let's forget about conflict.
 It's barely there on our day to day.
 We should enlarge the list of verbs instead.
-I want a game where characters and NPCs alike can sit on a bench, talk with each other, plug a cable, read a poem, pet animals, play an instrument, open the mailbox, wash the dishes, climb a wall, jump over a puddle, carry a box, make an omelette, watch some birds, pull a cord, switch on a light, stamp a stamp, eat a sandwich.
+I want a game where characters and NPCs alike can sit on a bench, talk with each other, plug a cable, read a poem, pet animals, play an instrument, open the mailbox, wash the dishes, climb a wall, jump over a puddle, carry a box, make an omelette, watch some birds, pull a cord, switch on a light, stamp a stamp, eat a sandwich, take a photo, hold a lamp.
+Life has its difficulties without foes and open conflict.

 ### 2023-01-14 - Workflowy

 All game design ideas will be added on this Workflowy document: https://workflowy.com/s/citygame/aA0jhxBa4BncYTPX

 ### 2022-10-23